Enterprise-CMCS/macpro-mdct-carts/docs/section-schemas/backend-json-structure-documentation.rst

 ``objectives``
 ++++++++++++++
 A particular construct specific to Section 2B.
+They contain repeatables, a construct specific to Section 2B and Section 3I.

+Essentially, repeatables are a set of questions that can be repeated a number of times.
+Each objective may have any number of goals, and goals are addressed by a specific set of questions, so whenever a new goal is created, a new copy of that set of questions is added to the form.
+HSI programs, from Section 3I, are similar in that any number of them can be entered by the user, and the questions for each one are identical (HSI programs don't have a container construct similar to ``objective``.)

+Objectives are handled as different types because they, unlike the others, can themselves contain other repeatables.

-A number of sets of questions.
-The ``objective`` and ``goal`` answer types are broadly equivalent to ``part`` constructs, except that the user enters an arbitrary number of them.
+The ``objective`` and ``repeatable`` answer types are broadly equivalent to ``part`` constructs, except that the user enters an arbitrary number of them.

 Allowing users to enter an arbitary number of objectives and an arbitrary number of goals per objective does not lend itself to a simple schema, at least not one we've found so far; in our defense we can only say that we think the implementation of the following will not be as bad as its description.